tae-tae05/startup/README.md

 - Service - Backend service with endpoints for:
     - login
     - changing hook size
-    - adding project names
+    - adding new projects
-    - changing part counter
+    - updating counters
     - changing yarn type
     - save
 - DB/Login - Stores users, projects, counters, hook size, and yarn type in database.
 Register and login users.
 Credentials are stored in the database.
 Can only use once you are authenticated.